mathew-j-davis/shuttle/docs/readme_notes.md

          - Infected files are deleted

   - **Source File Handling**:
-    - When malware is detected in a quarantine copy, the script also checks if the source file.
+    - When malware is detected in a quarantine copy, the application also checks the source file
-    - If the source file has not been removed by defender and matches the infected quarantine copy, it will be handled according to the manual handling instructions.
+    - If the source file has not been removed by defender and matches the infected quarantine copy, it will be handled according to the manual handling instructions
     - This ensures that infected files are not left in the source directory

 - **File Integrity Verification:**
-  - Verifies that the source and destination files match by comparing their hashes.
+  - Verifies that the source and destination files match by comparing their hashes
-  - Ensures data integrity during the transfer process.
+  - Ensures data integrity during the transfer process

 - **Concurrency and Performance:**
-  - Uses `ProcessPoolExecutor` to scan and process files in parallel.
+  - Uses `ProcessPoolExecutor` to scan and process files in parallel
-  - Limits the number of concurrent scans to optimize resource usage.
+  - Limits the number of concurrent scans to optimize resource usage

 - **Single Instance Enforcement:**
-  - Implements a lock file mechanism to prevent multiple instances of the script from running simultaneously.
+  - Implements a lock file mechanism to prevent multiple instances of the application from running simultaneously

 - **Configuration via Command-Line Arguments or Settings File:**
-  - Supports specifying paths and options through command-line arguments.
+  - Supports specifying paths and options through command-line arguments
-  - Can load settings from a configuration file if arguments are not provided.
+  - Can load settings from a configuration file if arguments are not provided

 ## **GPG Key Management**